 You can keep the Cape!
 OutUK correspondent Adrian Gillan enjoys the buzzing cultural pulse and scene in Johannesburg, South Africa's biggest and most vibrant city.

-Home to 3 million, urban Johannesburg - South Africa's largest city and its economic powerhouse - is oft neglected by tourists: unjustly.
+Home to 3 million, urban Johannesburg - South Africa's largest city and its economic powerhouse - is often neglected by tourists and rather unjustly.
 'Joburg'

 or just plain 'Jozi' is also nicknamed 'Egoli', meaning "place of gold", since 40% of Earth's gold comes from here.
 It's also a cultural goldmine too,

 brimming with top museums, theatres and restaurants - plus 'gay gold' and queer culture in its scene and prides.